Raise your hand if you eat chocolate when you are stressed.

 If you were able to look around a little bit, you’d know that you are NOT alone.
 According to the APA (as cited in The Willpower Instinct), most people report “eating” as a way to relieve stress (along with using Facebook, drinking, and shopping). check out here Yet most people also note that their chosen stress reliever is generally NOT EFFECTIVE.
 While we may rationalize in the moment that a little food helps us get through our toughest times, I’d argue that for many of us, we are just setting ourselves up for additional stress, future cravings, or possible addiction.

 Especially if fat loss or weight loss is the goal, choosing food as our means for decompressing often leads to the experience of MORE stress than before.
 If you’ve learned to rely on the comforting effect of food (which is a very powerful and real thing!), you know that it can often be a major reason that contributes to weight gain in the first place.
 For example, when I was wronged by a guy in college, my best friend immediately put me in her car and drove me to the nearest gelato shop with lightning speed so that I could vent and be consoled by the cold, creamy, dessert.
 (And I’m not going to lie either: I felt better!)

-We remember that food has been a reliable mood booster before, so we tend to fall back on it in times of emotional vulnerability.
-However, if we continually attempt to relieve our stress using the very thing we aim to avoid or reduce, we feel only a momentary reprieve from stress that soon returns in full and then some.
+We remember that food has been a reliable mood booster before, so we tend to fall back on it in times of emotional vulnerability. why not check here However, if we continually attempt to relieve our stress using the very thing we aim to avoid or reduce, we feel only a momentary reprieve from stress that soon returns in full and then some.
 The real problem, our anxiety or feelings about a difficult situation, has not been resolved.
 PLUS, we now experience feelings of guilt from our indulgences and a decrease in self esteem from not sticking to our health goals.
 Ouch!